For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Competitive archery just requires you, your bow, arrows, and maybe a few fixings.

-Well, that’s not going to cut it for bow hunting.
-You need a lot more, including a hunting bow, sight, quiver, arm guard and a release.
+You need a lot more, including a hunting bow, sight, quiver, arm guard and a release, with a bow case.

 Other items beyond this are optional, but you really should be using this simple set of items for hunting.